Skip to the main content.

 Low friction, high PV, high speed, no lubrication required, high-operating temperature.
 An enhanced-wear PTFE liner for use in lubricated and dry environments.
 With lubrication, PV ratings can exceed 1,000,000.

-Uses: Material handling, agriculture, and hydraulics.
+Best for: Material handling, agriculture, and hydraulics.
 The PTS version is lead-free for use in food-grade applications.

 AC